Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-We also introduce here a new variant, which we call \QUICK.
-It leverages the Incremental QuickSort algorithm~\cite{paredes06iqs} to sort the children of every node incrementally, similarly to \LAZY.
-In expectation, it also achieves the same $\TT(k)$ as \LAZY and \HEAP and we found it to be the best-performing variant in practice.
+In the present article, we elect to put less emphasis on the differences between these variants and defer a more detailed discussion to \Cref{sec:part_variants}.
+In practice, we found a variant which we call \QUICK to be the best performer and this is the one we show in our experimental evaluation (\Cref{sec:experiments}). \QUICK uses the Incremental Quicksort algorithm~\cite{paredes06iqs} to sort the children of every node incrementally.
+It is a randomized algorithm and, in expectation, it achieves the same $\TT(k)$ as \LAZY and \HEAP.

+To simplify the analysis in \Cref{sec:complexity}, we assume the deterministic \LAZY variant.
+After the bottom-up phase of DP, \LAZY constructs a binary heap in linear time for each node that contains one element per outgoing edge.
+Successor calls are handled by popping from the heap and moving the popped element to a sorted list.
+As the algorithm progresses, the heap gradually empties out, filling the sorted list, allowing subsequent successor calls to be handled in constant time.